Maasin: Tourism

 Busay Falls, where you can find lush vegetation just as well as wildlife cavorting with cascading mountain waterfalls and chirping birds.
 It can be found in Barangay Combado.

-Sadly, this former completely wild and dreamlike part of nature is victim of fast economic expansion, so water quality is not as good as years ago and the former wild lagoon was removed by a pool.
+However, this formerly wild and dreamlike part of the city is being threatened by fast economic expansion, and water quality is not as good as years ago and the former wild lagoon was replaced by a pool.

 Abiera Museo d’Art, another sight in Maasin City, showing a rare collection of artifacts, antiques, paintings, preserved animals, coins, gems, and historical relics.
 Although it is privately owned by the Abiera Family, it can be visited by interested ones.
 It is located in Barangay Tunga-tunga in the heart of the city.

 The Lady of Assumption at the Jalleca Hills is the tallest privately owned shrine in the Philippines.
 The statue itself and the nearby chapel can be reached by using a stairway with more than 300 steps and is located at 104 m above sea level in Barangay Mantahan.
 It is one of the most visited religious landmarks in Maasin City and in Southern Leyte.
 This impressive landmark can be seen from far not only during daytime, but also at night as it is illuminated.

 San Francisco Javier Pilgrims Center, a miraculous chapel 400 meters above sea level which can be found in Barangay Hanginan, 7 km from the city proper.
-It can be reached by an hour-long trek to the top through a foliage of trees and wild shrubs.
+It can be reached by vehicle with a final trek to the top through the forest.
 It is said that every petition is granted and every prayer spoken is answered.

-Monte Cueva Shrine, also known as the Shrine of Our Lady of the Assumption and the Most Precious Blood of Jesus, is a donation by the philanthropists Odong and Loring Chung to the Diocese of Maasin.
-It offers a refuge to pilgrims and devotees.
+Monte Cueva Shrine, also known as the Shrine of Our Lady of the Assumption and the Most Precious Blood of Jesus, is a donation by the philanthropists Odong and Loring Chung to the Diocese of Maasin. situated 2 km from the city center, it offers a refuge to pilgrims and devotees.
 A 30-foot Marian icon perches from a highland over the Via Crucis and Resurrection.
-A cathedral within the cave is the coup-de-grace to the natural wonder, situated 2 km from Maasin City.
+There is a church within the cave which has become an iconic site of the province.